 The Roadmap Committee commends HPD efforts to implement the DRIVE-related recommendations of the 2013 Decadal survey.
 In particular, Table XX shows how the different elements of the Heliophysics research program are re-organized in the 2013 ROSES Program announcement and how they align with the five components of the DRIVE initiative.
-We also include the out year funding increments for each element The remainder of this section describes the DRIVE and ROSES elements in more detail.
+We also include the out year funding increments for each element.
+The remainder of this section describes the DRIVE and ROSES elements in more detail.

 Table XX: Relationship between DRIVE components and the 2013 ROSES Program elements.